HyoKong/himask/README.md

     └── *.h5 (Please put the pre-trained model in this folder.)

 ```
-The json files can be downloaded from: [here](https://drive.google.com/drive/folders/1mVCgaUKAU64lEshzTZSznSZL1cbqg77n?usp=sharing).
+The json files and the parsing maps can be downloaded from: [here](https://drive.google.com/drive/folders/1mVCgaUKAU64lEshzTZSznSZL1cbqg77n?usp=sharing).

 ## Model